kylecoberly/fis-computer-setup/README.md

 which brew
 ```

-and something should print out to your screen.
+and something like `/usr/local/bin/brew` print out to your screen.
+If you didn't see anything print out to your screen, Brew didn't install correctly.

 ### Ubuntu